papaemmelab/toil_container/README.md

 [![pyup badge][pyup_badge]][pyup_base]
 [![codecov badge][codecov_badge]][codecov_base]

-A python package with a [Toil] Job Class capable of containerized system calls.
+A python package with container support for [Toil] pipelines.

+Check the [example](#usage)!
 This package was built to support the [cookiecutter-toil] repository.

 ## Features